starknet-graph/firehose-starknet/README.md

 ### starknet/firestark:${FIRESTARK_VERSION}-pathfinder-${PATHFINDER_VERSION}

 These images are `firestark` images bundled with [instrumented pathfinder](https://github.com/starknet-graph/pathfinder) builds.
 They work as an out-of-the-box solution that you can use to quickly spin up a working cluster.

+### starknet/firestark:${FIRESTARK_VERSION}-jsonrpc-${JSONRPC_TO_FIRESTARK_VERSION}

+Similar to the `pathfinder` variant but these images come with [jsonrpc-to-firestark](https://github.com/starknet-graph/jsonrpc-to-firestark) bundled instead. [jsonrpc-to-firestark](https://github.com/starknet-graph/jsonrpc-to-firestark) is useful when you have an already-syned Starknet node, as it's much faster than syncing an instrumented node from scratch.

 ## Running Firehose